 A more minor one in the issue of Deathstroke appearing as a high profile antagonist in the game.
 Some take issue with the fact Slade isn't specific to Batman's rogues gallery, which doesn't gel entirely well with the game's nature as an origin story.
 Others are excited to see one of their favorite DC villains receive an Arkham debut, and that he's also playable.

 There's also some bugged that his role was so minor.
 He's fought very early in the game, comes out of nowhere and is dealt with after one fight, and save for a cameo in a later level and post credit scene, he bares no impact on the plot.
 Given how he was hyped up a lot, and was the only assassin who's also playable, it comes as quite a disappointment given he could have at least had his own sidequest, if not his own playable missions like Catwoman did in Arkham City.

 The lack of alternative playable characters beyond Deathstroke is another.
-While playable in the Multiplayer, Robin isn't featured as a playable character like he was in the previous game, nor is Nightwing or Catwoman.
+While playable in the Multiplayer, Robin isn't featured as a playable character like he was in the previous game (that was Tim Drake, not Dick Grayson and multiplayer likely isn't canon.), nor is Nightwing (who was not even Robin at this point) or Catwoman (didn't debut until Blackgate).
 As such, some who enjoyed them in the previous game and wanted to play them again feel disappointed, while those who didn't care for them, well, don't care.